Eastbourne College

-Eastbourne College is a co-educational private school in the English public school tradition, for boarding and day pupils aged 13–18, in the town of Eastbourne on the south coast of England.
+Eastbourne College is a co-educational fee-charging school in the English public school tradition, for boarding and day pupils aged 13–18, in the town of Eastbourne in East Sussex on the south coast of England.
 The College's headmaster is Tom Lawson.

 Overview

 The college was founded by William Cavendish, 7th Duke of Devonshire, and other prominent Eastbourne citizens in 1867.

 The college is in the Lower Meads area of Eastbourne, a mainly residential area.
 Most of the school buildings are on a central campus area but many others are scattered in the immediate vicinity, such as the Beresford hockey and the links rugby pitches.

 The motto, Ex Oriente Salus, is a play on "Eastbourne", meaning "The haven [the bourne] from the East".
-Salus also means health.
+Salus also means health or salvation, the latter making an allusion to Christ, who came, from the English point of view, from the east.

 History

 Charles Hayman, an Eastbourne medical practitioner and member of the town's first council, together with other prominent local citizens, decided an independent school should be established and the support of William Cavendish, 7th Duke of Devonshire, was sought.
 He was supportive of the venture and provided 12 acre of land for purchase at a modest price.
-This link with the Cavendish family is evidenced by the stag in the school emblem.
+This link with the Cavendish family is evidenced by the stag in the arms of the school.

 From 1867 to 1869 it occupied Ellesmere Villa, now called Spencer Court; the location is now marked by a blue plaque.
 Architect Henry Currey was assigned by the duke to design a new school building, and College House, now School House, was built in 1870.
 The school chapel was constructed that same year.

 During the 1880s, the school went through an impoverished period.
 Through the intervention of George Wallis, first mayor of Eastbourne and the work of new headmaster Charles Crowden, formerly of Cranbrook School, the school was saved from financial disaster.

+The college admitted its first girls in 1969 when the sixth form became coeducational, becoming one of the first HMC schools to admit girls.
 The college is now fully coeducational.

+In 2005 the school was one of fifty of the country's leading private schools which were found guilty of running an illegal price-fixing cartel, exposed by The Times, which had allowed them to drive up fees for thousands of parents.
+Each school was required to pay a nominal penalty of £10,000 and all agreed to make ex-gratia payments totalling three million pounds into a trust designed to benefit pupils who attended the schools during the period in respect of which fee information was shared.